alabetskiy/patterns/README.md

-# patterns.
+# Patterns.
 Learning some design patterns.

-A test project to help me learn some design patterns.
+This is a test project to help me learning some design patterns.